AcroMedia/commerce-demo/README.md

 6. Setup an Apache SOLR core for the site to use.
 7. Get your hosting setup (local or otherwise).
 The web root is `/web`.
 8. View the site!
+9. Login with username and password as `demoadmin`.
-9. Use Drush from the `/web` root to get a one-time admin login.
+    - NOTE: demoadmin does have some restrictions.
+If you'd prefer to login as a full admin, use Drush from the `/web` root to get a one-time admin login.
 Drush 9.0 is included in the vendor dir, so run `../vendor/drush/drush/drush uli`.
 10. Enter your SOLR core within ‘Configure Standard SOLR Connector’ at `yoursite.com/admin/config/search/search-api/server/solr_5/edit`.
 11. Reindex the products at `yoursite.com/admin/config/search/search-api/index/products`.